Pritjam/pARMesan/docs/mmap.md

 ## Summary

 `0x0000` to `0x00FF`: These first 256 bytes contain the Interrupt Descriptor Table.
-Realistically, probably only the lower 32 interrupt descriptors will be loaded at any time.
+Realistically, probably only the lower 32 interrupt descriptors (64 bytes) will be used at any time.
 Still, this setup provides support for up to 128 different interrupts.

-TODO: Was this really stored at offset 0 on the 8086?
-If so, where did it start executing instructions from at boot?
-IDT should probably be stored elsewhere.
-Perhaps from `0x0100` to `0x01FF` instead.
-This way, the first 256 bytes of memory (a "page" as I will call it) can store some sort of reset routine.
+`0xF000` to `0xFFFF`: System BIOS ROM.
+This ROM contains all BIOS subroutines and system calls.

+On the 8086, the IDT started at offset 0.
+The 8086 began executing instructions from address `0xFFFF0`, starting a long tradition of somewhat janky address manipulation at boot to start executing code from "16 bytes below the highest address possible on the system".

+In our system, we will begin execution at `0xF000`.
+This corresponds to 4K less than the upper address limit, or the 60KiB mark.
+BIOS will be mapped to this area.

+There will likely also be 4K of video memory, to be determined more exactly at a later date.
+This will probably start at `0xE000`.
+The video system will be similar to the Monochrome Display Adaptor from the IBM PC.

 ---